unitaryfund/mitiq/README.md

 [here](docs/pdf/Mitiq-latest-release.pdf).

 ## Development and Testing

 Ensure that you have installed the development environment.
-Then you can run tests and build the docs with `./test_build.sh`.
+Then you can run the tests using `make test` and build the docs using `make docs`.
+For more information, see the contributor's guide (linked below).

 ## Contributing
 You can find information on contributing to `mitiq` code in the [contributing guidelines](CONTRIBUTING.md).